Chapter 12 : Lust and Damnation

 She let out a dark laugh, something he had never heard from her before.
 She slightly reminded him of Bella.

 “What have I got to loose, Severus?”
+She mocked him.
 The faint glow of his wand created soft, dark shadows under her lashes.
 It was that unsettling, demonic little Hermione again, the result of Voldemort’s dark magic.

 “I am dead, Severus.
+Haven't you noticed yet?
 I never returned from that damned place.
-Voldemort knew what he was doing – he killed me more perfectly than an Avada Kedavra.”
+Voldemort knew what he was doing – he killed me more perfectly than Avada Kedavra.”

-“You lessened my pain, and gave me the possibility to live.
-True, it’s the life of a shadow, of a ghost.
+“You are the reason I live.
+You lessened my pain, and gave me a new possibility, a new life.
+It’s the life of a shadow, of a ghost.
+True.
+Who would know that better?
 Nevertheless, why don’t you let me use this possibility the way I want?”
-She nuzzled close to him again with those pledging eyes.

 Her passion, which she unknowingly transformed from her previous, unearthly passion of death-wish, multiplied her natural magnetism.
 She adeptly tilted her head back in a way that perfectly revealed the gracious, long line of her neck, from the jaw bone to her collar-bone.